Blog

 Why Caloric Balance Matters

 At its core, weight loss and body recomposition boil down to one fundamental rule: calories in versus calories out.
 If I eat more than I burn, I gain weight.
 If I burn more than I eat, the weight comes off.
+This fundamental principle is supported by numerous studies highlighting the importance of caloric balance in weight management.
 It’s basic math, but making it work in real life means dialing in my nutrition, workouts, and daily habits.

 Portion Control Without Starving